meugamer/wp-shortscore/readme.txt

 == Description ==

-Displays a shortscore rating at the bottom of a post.
-Complete with the hreview microformat.
+Displays a shortscore review box at the bottom of a post.
+The markup uses the hreview microformat.
-Provides a meta box for easy input of your shortscore id.
+Provides a meta box for easy input of your shortscore id in the backend.

 == Installation ==